amplience/dc-extension-globallink-dashboard/docs/FAQS.md

 - Q. What is the maximum number of projects I can use?

-A. 10, If you require more, you can create another Extension.
+A. 10, If you require more, you can register another instance of the extension.

 - Q. Can I choose to add/remove Source and Target Locales from Settings in Amplience?

-A. This is possible in Amplience but it does not affect those available via the GlobalLink extension.
-These are defined and maintained by GlobalLink.
+A. Source and Target locales can be configured for different templates in the Amplience Extension parameters, but they must be a subset of the locales defined and maintained within GlobalLink.
+Locales available in your Dynamic Content hub must be reflected in GlobalLink for submission.

 ## Usage